Frequently Asked Questions

 Skin tag removal is suitable for all those from age 6 upwards.
 From the ages of 6 years old to 18 years old, the patient should be accompanied by their parent or guardian.

 Yes, we can address multiple skin tags in a single session / appointment.
 However, we would not treat for more than 15 minutes.
 This is because after a period of time during treatment, the body actually rejects the trauma that is being caused to the body.
-This will mean that the skin tags do not die off as effeciently as required.
+This will mean that the skin tags do not die off as efficiently as required.
 The results will therefore not be as desired.

 Further treatments will then be needed on the remaining skin tags.